 Children can learn about St Mary-at-Hill with our new Children’s Leaflet!

 St Mary-at-Hill is suitable for conferences, theatrical rehearsals and productions, choir and orchestra rehearsals, auditions and competitions, major concert performances, recitals and recordings.
 We own movable chairs, portable staging, an enviable piano and organ and have a splendid acoustic!
-What is not here can be hired in.
+You are welcome to hire in extra equipment.
 To discuss a booking, contact the administrator.

 Much of the original church was destroyed in the Great Fire of London (1666), but the walls and frame remained standing.
 The building has survived two further major fires, and it stood unscathed through the Blitz.
 Although marked by its experiences, the spectacular interior retains the beauty and grace of Wren’s vision.